What is Gardasil and what is it used for?

 In 2005, the CDC estimated that at least 50% of sexually active people catch HPV during their lifetime.
 A male or female of any age who takes part in any kind of sexual activity that involves genital contact is at risk.
 Many people who have HPV may not show any signs or symptoms.
 This means that they can pass on the virus to others and not know it.

-Will GARDASIL help me if I already have Human Papillomavirus?
+Will Gardasil help me if I already have HPV?